 They answer the question Which one?
-We will see that the ordinal numbers, as they are called, express division into equal parts.
+We will see that those ordinal numbers express division into equal parts.
 With the exception of "half," an ordinal number will name which part -- the third part, the fourth, the fifth, and so on.

 Here are the first few multiples of 5: